 The best results can be achieved by launching a PR campaign that includes large publications and medium ones as well.

 So why are so many companies who launch blockchain public relations campaigns (including large and medium publications) not achieving their goals?
 That’s precisely what we are going to discuss in the next chapter.

-So you’ve launched your PR campaign on large and medium publications, you’ve spent thousands of dollars per month, and you still feel like you’re in the same spot.
-Cheer up.
+You’ve launched your PR campaign on large and medium publications, you’ve spent thousands of dollars per month, and yet, you still feel like you’re in the same spot.

 You’re not alone.
 In 2017, when I worked with many different crypto projects, the ICO marketing campaigns were shorter.